Everything you need to know about hip replacements: A comprehensive introduction

 Summary:

-Long-term quality of life after a hip replacement
+Long-term quality of life after hip replacement

 Long-term quality of life after hip replacement surgery is a crucial aspect that affects both the patient's physical and mental health.
 This chapter explains the long-term effects of a hip replacement on the patient's quality of life: